stevenc-stb/spdx-3-model/model/Dataset/Properties/inLanguage.md

 ## Summary

-The language of a dataset.
+Specifies a human language used within a dataset.

 ## Description

-This property uses an IETF BCP 47 language tag to indicate the natural language used within a dataset.
+This property uses an IETF BCP 47 language tag to indicate a human language used within a dataset.

 ## Metadata